 This love of humour has become even more popular at the grassroots level in recent years, with comedy clubs opening up, bars and other performing arts places staging open mic comedy nights, and festivals dedicated to comedy being created.
-The result has been a flood of amateur comedians hitting the stage.
-Some of them are trying to make their mark and start their career, but many are simply looking to share some laughs and funny stories with their friends and family (and anyone else in the audience).
-Either way, they are all eager to throw caution to the wind and step up, with just a microphone and their sense of humour, to stand in front of the audience – and deliver.
+The result has been a flood of local comedians hitting the stage, all eager to throw caution to the wind and step up, with just a microphone and their sense of humour, to stand in front of the audience – and deliver.

-Hosted by Veronica Reynolds, Stand & Deliver will shine a spotlight on these down-home comedians so that all Nova Scotians can join in the fun.
-Each week, three different people will hit the stage and run through their best material in front of a live audience in an open mic format, so that they can add their voices to Nova Scotia’s long and proud tradition of seeing the lighter side of life.
+Stand & Deliver will shine a spotlight on these down-home comedians so that all Nova Scotians can join in the fun.
+Each week, three different comics will hit the stage and run through their best material in front of a live audience at Halifax’s Bus Stop Theatre, so that they can add their voices to Nova Scotia’s long and proud tradition of seeing the lighter side of life.

 1 season (2018), 13 1/2 hour episodes, Eastlink Community TV